oxidic/oxido/README.md

 ### Printing

-The `print` keyword can be used to print variables, expressions and strings to stdout, the value must be inside two parenthesis.
+The `print` keyword can be used to print variables, expressions and strings to stdout, the value must be inside two parentheses.

 ```ox
 print(a);